Why Dengue Fever Cases Are Hitting Record Highs In Latin America

 A second probable reason for dengue's surge in Latin America comes from another virus: Zika.

-After the Zika virus swept through Latin America in 2016, rates of dengue dropped to fewer than 600,000 cases per year in the two years following.
+After Zika swept through Latin America in 2016, rates of dengue dropped to fewer than 600,000 cases per year in the two years following.
 That's the lowest number in the decade.

-Gabriela Paz-Bailey, senior epidemiologist at the Center for Disease Control's Dengue Branch in Puerto Rico, explains that Zika and dengue are closely related viruses.
+Gabriela Paz-Bailey, senior epidemiologist at the Center for Disease Control and Prevention's Dengue Branch in Puerto Rico, explains that Zika and dengue are closely related viruses.
 "It is possible that the Zika outbreak in the Americas provided some short-term protection against dengue," she says.

-Researchers think the antibodies the immune systems created to fight Zika also protect against dengue.
+Researchers think antibodies the immune system created to fight Zika also protect against dengue.
 But this immune system response fades after a few years — which may have primed 2019 for a big dengue surge.

 The nature of Latin American cities could also be a factor.
 "Increased urbanization provides the right environment for these mosquitoes, in areas with large populations and poor sanitation," says Paz-Bailey.
 "And that just provides breeding sites for the mosquitoes next to people."

-The 2019 totals are worrisome to Mauricio Nogueira, a virologist in Sao Paulo, Brazil.
-But he's trying to keep it in perspective.
-Every three to five years, the case load spikes but then comes back down.
+The 2019 totals are worrisome to Maurício Nogueira, a virologist in Sao Paulo.
+But he is trying to keep it in perspective.
+Every three to five years, the caseload spikes but then comes back down.
 That's because people who recover from dengue are immune to it for a couple of years — so there's not as much dengue circulating for mosquitoes to pick up.
-And that protects folks who haven't yet contracted dengue.
+And that protects folks who haven't yet contracted the disease.